Is a Service a Product? Everything You Need to Know

 Intangible products are indirectly perceived, like a health insurance policy or software subscription.
 They can be classified as virtual digital goods, or VDG, that are located virtually on a computer's operating system and accessed through various file types like JPG.
 A VDG requires additional processing or needs to be transformed by a programmer.
 Their use may be restricted by license or digital transfer.
 There are also real digital goods, RDG, which can exist within a data program, but they are presentational elements that are separate from conventional file type.

 One of the most common examples of a Product-as-a-Service is vehicle leasing.
 This is an option offered by many car manufacturers wherein someone purchases the use of the vehicle, and maintenance work is included during the course of the lease.
 A similar version is the Zipcar model, where Zipcar purchases and maintains a vehicle, and people can drive it on a per-use basis.
 Uber is another example as it fuses the car and driver together to provide a service — the ride.

 - Sellers can bundle both internal and external services — an example is a seller adding roadside assistance or a maintenance plan on a vehicle lease

 - Can increase the market size for sellers

 Product-as-a-Service results in sellers seeing decreased initial sales, which can result in short-term revenue losses.
 However, statistical reports indicate that in most cases, sellers who move from physical sales to recurring services see more profitable, stable, and larger revenue streams over a one-time purchase.

 If you need help with is a service a product, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.